SachaPaquette/Manga/README.md

     ```

     Replace `/path/to/save/manga` with the desired path to save manga images.
+    Otherwise, the default save path will be inside the project.

 5. **Run the script:**

     ```bash
     python mangadownload.py
     ```

     - Enter the name of the manga when prompted.
     - Select the manga from the search results.
     - Wait for the chapters to be fetched and created.